-Although solar panels are a popular way to harness solar energy, installing them on your home does not necessarily equate to savings.
-While homeowners can earn tax credits from federal, state and even some local governments which will help to make the cost of installing solar panels more affordable, it might take a while for those credits to cover the cost of the panels.
+Although solar panels are a popular way to harness solar energy, installing them on your home may not necessarily equate to savings.
+While homeowners can earn tax credits from federal, state and even some local governments to help make the cost of installing solar panels more affordable, it might take years for those credits to cover the cost of the panels.

 Once installed, areas with an average amount of sunlight can generally cut their monthly bill in half.
-But, with a price tag of $15,000 for the purchase and installation of an average residential system, it could take anywhere from ten to twenty years to make back the money spent on installation, according to NerdWallet.
-This may act as a deterrent for some, especially for those who are not planning to remain within their homes for the stretch required to make money back on the initial investment.
-If however, a home is going to be kept within the family, installing solar panels will present an opportunity to pass savings on.
+But, with a price tag of $15,000 for the purchase and installation of an average residential system, it could take anywhere from 10 to 20 years to make back the money spent, according to NerdWallet.
+This may act as a deterrent for some, especially for those who are not planning to remain in the same home for the length of time required to recoup the initial financial investment.
+If, however, a home is going to be kept within the family, installing solar panels will allow savings to pass on to future generations.

 How does solar power impact the environment?

-Once created and installed, solar panels produce no air or water pollution and further benefit the environment by allowing the traditional energy sources that may have a negative impact to be avoided.
+Once created and installed, solar panels produce no air or water pollution and further benefit the environment by avoiding potential negative impacts from traditional energy sources.
 Though these environmental benefits do seem to justify their use, that doesn’t mean the entire life cycle of solar energy, including manufacturing and transportation, is without environmental concern.

-Three main areas of concern for solar power include land, water and hazardous materials use, according to the Union of Concerned Scientists.
+Three main areas of concern for solar power include its impact on land, water and potential waste materials.

 With the popularity of solar energy growing, so are the number of large-scale solar operations.
 These facilities exist on massive lots of land and include hundreds to thousands of solar panels.
 Some scientists worry that these facilities are contributing to land degradation and habitat loss.
 Additionally, solar energy facilities fail to offer opportunities to maximize land use, as is the case with other renewable sources of energy.
 This can be seen in the case of wind facilities, which can often be used on land that is also meant for cultivation.
 Although these risks do exist, they can be managed by using low-quality land for solar facilities, such as abandoned mines or transportation corridors for solar fields, rather than fertile farmland.

-Water use is another potential environmental issue with solar energy and does not always relate to the actual process of harnessing sunlight but can include the process of manufacturing panels.
+Water use is another potential environmental issue with solar energy during the process of manufacturing panels.
 Additionally, concentrating solar thermal plants are another kind of facility that create solar energy, though this technology differs from the panels commonly seen on homes.
 Part of generating electricity requires water to cool the power plant.
 Though the process of cooling may differ from facility to facility, often it is the methods that prioritize saving water that are the most costly, prompting plants to refrain from investing in them.
 Another downside for water conservation is the fact that the sunniest areas in the country are also some of the driest areas in the nation, adding to water loss.
 Solar energy advocates will have to weigh the tradeoffs of water use when planning new facilities.

 What are some limitations of solar energy?

-Beyond the environmental risks that creating and using solar energy poses, it does also have some limitations that can affect its effectiveness as a power source.
-Because they rely on sunlight to create energy and because the amount that areas are exposed to varies over time, the amount of power that panels are able to generate will vary also.
+Beyond the environmental risks of creating and using solar energy, several additional limitations impact its effectiveness as a power source.
+Because solar panels rely on sunlight to create energy and the amount that homes or businesses are exposed to varies over time, the power generated by panels will vary as well.
 This is affected by the time of day, the season, and the region.
-In the event of cloudiness or inclement weather conditions, it is still possible for panels to absorb sunlight though it will be less than on a sunny day.
-Using multiple panels is also the most effective method for producing energy from solar panels as relying on just a select few reduces the extent to which sunlight can be taken in.
+In the event of cloudiness or inclement weather conditions, it is still possible for panels to absorb sunlight, though it will be less on a cloudy day.
+Using multiple panels is also the most effective method for producing energy from solar panels, while relying on just a select few reduces the extent to which sunlight can be taken in.

 How popular is solar energy?

-Solar energy is one of the fastest growing forms of energy out there today.
-From 2008 to 2016, the amount of solar power installed in the U.S. increased more than 23 times, according to the United States Department of Energy.
-As of the first quarter of 2018, solar power made up nearly 60% of the electricity added to the energy market in the United States.
-Although solar energy is rapidly gaining popularity, only about one percent of all electricity in the United States is generated through solar power.
-In fact, solar power ranks as the fourth most popular out of five renewable energy sources in the United States, followed only by geothermal power.
-Globally, other countries are also beginning to adopt solar energy as well, resulting in billions being spent worldwide in order to expand into the renewable source of energy.
+Solar energy is one of the fastest-growing forms of energy in the market today.
+In the last decade, solar has seen an average annual growth of 33% in the U.S. .
+In 2021, solar power made up nearly 46% of the new electricity-generating capacity in the U.S. energy market.
+Although solar energy is rapidly gaining popularity, only about 3% of all electricity in the United States is generated through solar power.
+In fact, solar power ranks as the fifth most popular out of six renewable energy sources, followed only by geothermal power.
+Globally, other countries are also beginning to adopt solar energy, resulting in billions being spent worldwide in order to expand into renewable sources of energy.